azmelekin/azmelekin.github.io/_posts/2017-10-05-UsingRMarkdown.md

 		start = c(2007, 1), end=c(2017, 12), frequency=12)
 ```

-The above four lines of code are applied to the tables for Black, Hispanic & Asian groups below (just specify appropriate path/fileName & change data frame names.
+The above four lines of code are applied to the tables for Black, Hispanic & Asian groups below (just specify appropriate path/fileName & change data frame names).

 - Time series data for the Black/African American group